apify/apify-docs/sources/academy/webscraping/scraping_basics_python/index.md

 - Extract data from web pages using the Beautiful Soup library
 - Save extracted data in various formats, e.g. CSV which MS Excel or Google Sheets can open
 - Follow links programatically (crawling)
-- Save time and effort with frameworks, such as Scrapy, and scraping platforms, such as Apify
+- Save time and effort with frameworks, such as Crawlee, and scraping platforms, such as Apify

 ## Who this course is for